 - Curried Butternut Squash Soup.
 Try my Homemade Curry Powder for a burst of curry flavor.
 This is even better when you add coconut milk.

 - Go International.
 Think outside the box with blends like Jamaican Jerk Seasoning, Ethiopian Berbere, or Chinese 5 Spice.
+Sweeten it with a bit of maple syrup.

 Add Proteins.
 You can round out the soup to make it more of a meal by adding in cooked chicken or pork, shrimp or other seafood, silky tofu, lentils or beans.